-Name, Address, Year of Birth and Position(s) held with Trust Term of Office c and Length of Time Served Principal Occupation During the Past Five Years and Other Affiliations Number of Portfolios in the Fund Complex Overseen by Trustee d Other Directorships Held by Trustee During the Past Five Years e Diane Drake b (born 1967) Secretary Since March 2016 Secretary, 361 Social Infrastructure Fund (December 2019 - present); Senior Counsel, Mutual Fund Administration, LLC (October 2015 - present); Chief Compliance Officer, Foothill Capital Management, LLC, a registered investment advisor (2018 - 2019); N/A N/A Martin Dziura b (born 1959) Chief Compliance Officer Since June 2014 Principal, Dziura Compliance Consulting, LLC (October 2014 - present); Managing Director, Cipperman Compliance Services (2010 - September 2014); Chief Compliance Officer, Hanlon Investment Management (2009 - 2010); and Vice President - Compliance, Morgan Stanley Investment Management (2000 - 2009).
+Name, Address, Year of Birth and Position(s) held with Trust Term of Office ^c and Length of Time Served Principal Occupation During the Past Five Years and Other Affiliations Number of Portfolios in the Fund Complex Overseen by Trusteed Other Directorships Held by Trustee ^c Diane Drake ^b (born 1967) Secretary Since March 2016 Senior Counsel, Mutual Fund Administration, LLC (October 2015 - present); Chief Compliance Officer, Foothill Capital Management, LLC, a registered investment advisor (2018 - 2019); N/A N/A Martin Dziura ^b (born 1959) Chief Compliance Officer Since June 2014 Principal, Dziura Compliance Consulting, LLC (October 2014 - present); Managing Director, Cipperman Compliance Services (2010 - September 2014); Chief Compliance Officer, Hanlon Investment Management (2009 - 2010); and Vice President - Compliance, Morgan Stanley Investment Management (2000 - 2009).
 N/A N/A

-- a Address for certain Trustees and certain officers: 235 West Galena Street, Milwaukee, Wisconsin 53212. - b Address for Mr. Banhazl, Ms. Ausili and Ms. Dam: 2220 E. Route 66, Suite 226, Glendora, California 91740.
-Address for Mr. Dziura: 309 Woodridge Lane, Media, Pennsylvania 19063. - c Trustees and officers serve until their successors have been duly elected. - d The Trust is comprised of 54 series managed by unaffiliated investment advisors.
+- a Address for certain Trustees and certain officers: 235 West Galena Street, Milwaukee, Wisconsin 53212. - b Address for Ms. Ausili and Ms. Dam: 2220 E. Route 66, Suite 226, Glendora, California 91740.
+Address for Mr. Dziura: 309 Woodridge Lane, Media, Pennsylvania 19063. - c Trustees and officers serve until their successors have been duly elected. - d The Trust is comprised of 53 series managed by unaffiliated investment advisors.
 Each Trustee serves as Trustee of each series of the Trust.
 The term "Fund Complex" applies only to the series managed by the same investment advisor.
-The Funds do not hold themselves out as related to any other series within the Trust, for purposes of investment and investor services, nor do they share the same investment advisor with any other series. - e "Other Directorships Held" includes only directorships of companies required to register or file reports with the SEC under the Securities Exchange Act of 1934, as amended (that is, "public companies") or other investment companies registered under the 1940 Act. - † Mr. Banhazl is an "interested person" of the Trust by virtue of his position with Mutual Fund Administration, LLC. - \ Ms. Quill is an "interested person" of the Trust by virtue of her position with UMB Fund Services, Inc.
+The Funds do not hold themselves out as related to any other series within the Trust, for purposes of investment and investor services, nor do they share the same investment advisor with any other series. - e "Other Directorships Held" includes only directorships of companies required to register or file reports with the SEC under the Securities Exchange Act of 1934, as amended (that is, "public companies") or other investment companies registered under the 1940 Act. - Mr. Zader is an "interested person" of the Trust by virtue of the employment of a member of his immediate family with an investment advisor to certain series of the Trust. - Ms. Quill is an "interested person" of the Trust by virtue of her position with UMB Fund Services, Inc.